JorisJamers/cloud-native-track-openshift/lab-XX/README.md

 ## Task 0: Installing VirtualBox

-By default `minikube` uses `VirtualBox` to run its VM.
+By default `minishift` uses `VirtualBox` to run its VM.
 To install VirtualBox download the latest [https://download.virtualbox.org/virtualbox/6.0.4/VirtualBox-6.0.4-128413-OSX.dmg](package) and install it.